-The stinging, ache and irritation of eyelid pain can distract you from enjoying your day, and from getting adequate rest at night – which adds to your discomfort.
-Researching the potential causes of eyelid pain and how it’s treated is a good place to start, but if irritation, pain, discharge, inflammation and spasms in one or more eyelids persist, it could be a sign of a serious condition.
+Researching the potential causes of eyelid pain and how to treat it is a good place to start, but if irritation, pain, discharge, inflammation, and spasms in one or more eyelids persist, it could be a sign of a serious condition.
 Whenever you have a change in your vision or eyes, consult your eye doctor to diagnose the condition.

 Often, symptoms escalate quickly and this condition requires immediate medical attention.
 If left untreated, orbital cellulitis will damage the optic nerve and cause loss of vision, hearing loss or cause a blood clot to form at the base of the brain.
 Peri-Orbital cellulitis may require a hospital stay and oral or intravenous antibiotics to treat it.
 In some instances, surgery is required to reduce the swelling around the eyelid.

 - Painful swelling of upper and/or lower eyelid

 - Possible swelling around the eye, including the eyebrow and cheek

 - Limited vision

 An eye care professional must determine whether the infection is orbital cellulitis or pre-ceptal cellulitis, and direct the appropriate treatment plan.